martinibiscotti/summitcables/index.md

 Hi, welcome to the Summit Catalog v2!

 You will find everything of importance here, including some extras, like information about future Group Buys.
-I am based out of Oregon, United States, and all of my Cable Drops will be in the Pacific time zone.
+I am based out of Oregon, United States and all of my Cable Drops will be in the Pacific time zone.
 I highly suggest joining the Discord, as it’s the best way to interact with the community and learn more.

 Thanks!